dreamhead/moco/moco-doc/apis.md

 Actually, proxy is more powerful than that.
 It can forward the whole request to the target url, including HTTP method, version, header, content etc.

+# Failover
-Besides the basic functionality, proxy also support failover, for example:
+Besides the basic functionality, proxy also support failover, which means if remote server is not available temporarily, the server will know recovery from local configuration.

 * Java API